r3dm4st3r/traefik-plugin-ip2location/README.md

 ## Notes

-- The plugin uses MaxMind's official GeoIP2 Go library
+- The plugin includes a built-in MMDB reader (no external dependencies)
 - Database lookups are thread-safe and efficient
 - The plugin maintains backward compatibility with legacy field names
 - Error headers use `X-GEOIP-ERROR` (changed from `X-IP2LOCATION-ERROR`)
+- Compatible with Traefik's plugin system (no external Go module dependencies required)